 To receive declarations of interests in respect of Schedule 1, Schedule 2 or Other Interests from members of the committee in respect of items on the agenda.

-The principal planning officer gave a presentation on the application.
+The planning officer gave a presentation on the application.

-In accordance with the criteria for public speaking Mr Kerry, spoke on behalf of Hereford City Council and Mr Haines spoke on behalf of the applicant in support of the application.
+In accordance with the criteria for public speaking Mr Scrimgeour spoke on behalf of Peterchurch Parish Council and Mr Smith, the applicant's agent, spoke in support of the application.

 The committee debated the application.